MCTCP/TerrainControl/COMPILING.md

 # Compiling
-Thanks for your interest in compiling TerrainControl.
+Thanks for your interest in compiling OpenTerrainGenerator.

 ## Before you start
-First of all, you need to obtain a copy of the source of TerrainControl.
+First of all, you need to obtain a copy of the source of OpenTerrainGenerator.
 Clone it using Git, or download it as a [ZIP file][].

 You also need to have the [JDK][JDK 7] installed.
 You will need version 7 or newer.

 ## Creating JAR files
-Run the command `./gradlew install` in the TerrainControl directory.
+Run the command `./gradlew install` in the OpenTerrainGenerator directory.
 If that doesn't work, you probably need to make the file executable by running `chmod +x gradlew`.
 You can then try the above command again.